Exploring wind direction and SO2 concentration by circular-linear density estimation: Background

 \subsection{Some notes on copulas}

 Copula functions are multivariate distributions with uniform marginals (see \cite{Nelsen2006} for a complete review on copulas).
-One of the main results in copula theory is Sklar's theorem, which, in the bivariate case, states that if $F(\cdot,\cdot)$ is a joint distribution function with marginals $F_1(\cdot)$ and $F_2(\cdot)$ then there exists a copula $C(\cdot,\cdot)$ such that:
+One of the main results in copula theory is Sklar's theorem, which, in the bivariate case, states that if $F$ is a joint distribution function with marginals $F_1$ and $F_2$ then there exists a copula $C$ such that:

-If $F_1(\cdot)$ and $F_2(\cdot)$ are continuous distributions, then $C(\cdot,\cdot)$ is unique.
-Conversely, if $C(\cdot,\cdot)$ is a copula and $F_1(\cdot)$ and $F_2(\cdot)$ are distribution functions, then $F(\cdot,\cdot)$ defined by (\ref{copula}) is a bivariate distribution with marginals $F_1(\cdot)$ and $F_2(\cdot)$.\\
+If $F_1$ and $F_2$ are continuous distributions, then $C$ is unique.
+Conversely, if $C$ is a copula and $F_1$ and $F_2$ are distribution functions, then $F$ defined by (\ref{copcirlin:copula}) is a bivariate distribution with\nopagebreak[4] marginals $F_1$ and $F_2$.\\

 If the marginal random variables are absolutely continuous, Sklar's result can be interpreted in terms of the corresponding densities.
-Denoting by $c(\cdot,\cdot)$ the copula density, the bivariate density of $F(\cdot,\cdot)$ in (\ref{copula}) can be written as
+Denoting by $c$ the copula density, the bivariate density of $F$ in (\ref{copcirlin:copula}) can be written as

 As pointed out by \cite{Nazemi2012}, copula modelling provides a simple but powerful way for describing the interdependence between environmental variables.
 In our particular setting, the nature of the variables is different, being the variables of interest linear (SO$_2$ concentration) and circular (wind direction).
-Circular--linear copulas, that will be denoted by $C_{\Theta,X}(\cdot,\cdot)$, can be also defined taking into account the characteristics of the circular marginal, satisfying $c_{\Theta,X}(0,v)=c_{\Theta,X}(1,v)$, $\forall v\in[0,1]$, where $c_{\Theta,X}(\cdot,\cdot)$ is the corresponding circular--linear copula density.
-Hence, a circular--linear density with marginals $\varphi(\cdot)$ and $f(\cdot)$ is given by:
+Circular-linear copulas, that will be denoted by $C_{\Theta,X}$, can be also defined taking into account the characteristics of the circular marginal, satisfying $c_{\Theta,X}(0,v)=c_{\Theta,X}(1,v)$, $\forall v\in[0,1]$, where $c_{\Theta,X}$ is the corresponding circular-linear copula density.
+Hence, a circular-linear density with marginals $\varphi$ and $f$ is given by:

-Note that Johnson and Wehrly proposal can be seen as a particular case of (\ref{circular_linear_copula}).
-For a certain joining density $g(\cdot)$ in (\ref{circular_linear_density}), the corresponding copula density is given by:
+Note that J\&W's proposal can be seen as a particular case of (\ref{copcirlin:circular_linear_copula}).
+For a certain joining density $g$ in (\ref{copcirlin:circular_linear_density}), the corresponding copula density is given by:

-where the sign $\pm$ refers to the possibility of considering the sum or the difference of the marginal distributions in the argument of $g(\cdot)$, as it was previously mentioned.\\
+where the sign $\pm$ refers to the possibility of considering the sum or the difference of the marginal distributions in the argument of $g$, as it was previously mentioned.\\